wpilibsuite/styleguide/README.md

 ### .styleguide

 `format.py` checks the current directory for the `.styleguide` file.
-If one doesn't exist, all parent directories are tried as well. [.styleguide](.styleguide) is an example.
+If one doesn't exist, all parent directories are tried as well. [.styleguide](.styleguide) is an example with all possible groups.

 This file contains groups of file name regular expressions.
 There are two groups of regexes which prevent tasks (i.e., formatters and linters) from running on matching files: